FoundationDB/fdb-kubernetes-operator/docs/manual/fault_domains.md

     valueFrom: $RACK
 ```

-This will set the `zoneid` locality to whatever is in the `RACK` environment variable for the containers providing the monitor conf, which are `foundationdb-kubernetes-init` and `foundationdb-kubernetes-sidecar`.
+If you specify this `RACK` variable in the cluster `spec.sidecarVariables` then it will set the `zoneid` locality to whatever is in the `RACK` environment variable for the containers providing the monitor conf, which are `foundationdb-kubernetes-init` and `foundationdb-kubernetes-sidecar`.

 ## Option 2: Multi-Kubernetes Replication